LOG Pipeline User Manual¶

 For more Nginx collector configurations, refer to Nginx.

-Step Two: Determine Fields to Extract Based on Collected Logs¶
+Step Two: Determine Parsing Fields Based on Collected Logs¶

-After enabling the Nginx collector, configuring the log file path, and enabling the Pipeline, you can view the collected Nginx logs in the Guance workspace.
-In the log details, you can view the field attributes parsed according to the Pipeline file.
+After enabling the Nginx collector and configuring the log file paths and Pipeline, you can view the collected Nginx logs in the Guance workspace.
+In the log details, you can check the fields parsed according to the Pipeline file.
 Observe and analyze the logs to determine whether optimization of the parsed fields is needed.

-Step Three: Clone and Customize Official Library Pipeline¶
+Step Three: Clone and Customize the Official Library Pipeline¶

-In the Guance workspace Logs > Pipelines, click Official Pipeline Library, select and clone the nginx.p
+In the Guance workspace LOG > Pipelines, click Official Pipeline Library, select and clone the nginx.p

 Pipeline file.

-- Input Nginx log data in Test Log Samples and test based on the configured parsing rules.
+- In Log Sample Testing, input nginx log data and test according to the configured parsing rules.

 Note:

-- The official Pipeline library includes multiple log sample test data.
-Before cloning, you can choose the log sample test data that fits your needs;
+- The official Pipeline library includes multiple log sample test data sets.
+Before cloning, you can select log sample test data that meets your needs;

-- After modifying and saving the cloned Pipeline, the log sample test data is synchronized and saved.
+- After modifying and saving the cloned Pipeline, the log sample test data will be saved synchronously.

 2022/02/23 14:26:19 [error] 632#632: *62 connect() failed (111: Connection refused) while connecting to upstream, client: ::1, server: _, request: "GET /server_status HTTP/1.1", upstream: "http://127.0.0.1:5000/server_status", host: "localhost"